nasif03/Lighthouse-CRM/Frontend/README.md

 # Lighthouse CRM - Frontend

 A modern, multi-tenant CRM web application built with React, TypeScript, and Tailwind CSS.
-Focused on marketing campaign management with an integrated messaging system.
+Designed for business owners to manage sales, marketing, customer support, and administration with an integrated messaging system.

 ## 🚀 Tech Stack